-- The Honor 10 is the best looking and newest, smaller and more affordable than the View 10 but a flagship-level phone, a great choice for those looking for power without spending big.
+- The Honor 10 is the best looking.
+Smaller and more affordable than the View 10 but a flagship-level phone, a great choice for those looking for power without spending big.

 - The Honor 9 is a generation older than the View 10, again with power and camera skills, but has a 16:9 display which is now a little dated.
-But the glass back looks stunning and you get a lot of phone for your money.
-The incoming Honor 10 will be a natural replacement.
+The glass back looks stunning though and you get a lot of phone for your money.
+The Honor 10 is a natural replacement.

 - The Honor 7X basically makes the Honor 9 Lite redundant, unless you want NFC and the dual cameras; that said the 9 Lite is a good deal more affordable than the Honor 7X.

-- The Honor 6A is generally replaced by the Honor 7A; the Honor 6X is supplanted by the Honor 7X.
+- The Honor 7A replaces the older and redundant 6A; the Honor 6X is supplanted by the Honor 7X.
 We'd take the newer devices, although the price jumps at the Honor 7X level.
 The gap in the middle is sort of filled by the Honor 7C - although this is an entry-level handset with dual camera and we'd rather have a little more power.

 Honor design compared

 All of Honor's phones offer a build quality that belies the price.
 There are no plastic handsets here, with Honor choosing a metal unibody design for most of the range.
-From the aging Honor 6A to the fairly new Honor View 10, metal is the material of choice.
+From the aging Honor 6X to the latest Honor 10 Play, metal is the main material of choice.

-The Honor 9 and Honor 9 Lite bust out of this, offering a glass design instead.
-The best looking is easily the new Honor 10 with a glass back that's loaded with colour, it looks stunning.
+The Honor 9 and Honor 9 Lite bust out of this, offering a glass design instead, as does the Honor 10.
+The best looking overall is easily the Honor 10 with a glass back that's loaded with colour - it looks stunning.

-With all that said, Honor uses Micro-USB on all its phones apart from the Honor View 10 and Honor 9.
-Standard 3.5mm headphone sockets are on all the models, but NFC isn't until you hit the Honor 9 and Honor View 10 models, meaning no payments on lower-level handsets.
+With all that said, Honor uses Micro-USB on all its phones apart from the three Honor 10 models and Honor 9.
+Standard 3.5mm headphone sockets are on all the models, but NFC isn't until you hit the Honor 9 and Honor 10 models, meaning no payments on lower-level handsets.